 At Kiawah Village Dentistry PA, we rely on high-quality materials, latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
 Our goal is to create results that are designed to be virtually undetectable.
 We use tooth-colored fillings as restorations when our patients have:

 How do I know if I need a filling?

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Plunkett directs you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Dr. Plunkett or Dr. Arrington direct you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.